SyntappZ/regexjs-sample/readme.md

 # regex-expo

-This is the sample version of regexjs, where all styles have and none js files have been removed
+This is the sample version of regexjs, where all styles have been removed, but all react/redux code is still viewable